Data Protection considerations for re-opening the University campus

 - provide real-time infection data on the University population

-In so doing, some of the initiatives may involve processing personal data and special category data (health data) about individuals.
+In so doing, some of the initiatives may involve processing personal data and special category data (health and ethnicity data) about individuals.

 The purpose of this page is to provide as much information as possible about why this data is needed, who it will be shared with and how long it will be kept.

-The University already has individual data protection statements for staff and students that explain how personal and special category data is processed within the University, so the following information is specifically concerned with the extra processing envisaged for dealing with the preparations to re-open the campus in response to COVID-19 concerns.
+The University already has individual data protection statements for staff and students that explain how personal and special category data is processed within the University, so the following information is specifically concerned with the extra processing envisaged for dealing with initiatives on campus in response to COVID-19 concerns.

 It is always necessary to have a legal basis for processing personal data, and in relation to the personal data that could be processed under the proposed initiatives, for example, name and contact details, it is believed those most appropriate are that the processing is necessary: